google signals

 4. Modeling

-The default reporting identity is “blended”.
+The default reporting identity for GA4 had been “blended”.

-Here’s how that works.
+Here’s how that used to work.

 How to Change Reporting Identity in GA4

-Simple change the radio button from the default “Blended”.
+Prior to Google’s change, the Google Signals “fix” was to change the radio button from the default “Blended”.

 google analytics reporting identity options

-How to Activate Google Signals
+How to Activate Signals

 Expand “Data Settings” within your property settings in the Admin panel.